 Student organizations, from academic honor societies to special interest clubs to intramural sports, are an important part of living and learning here.
 Through these activities you’ll discover new interests, connect with people from many communities, and help others learn about the things you think are important.
 Some groups are pretty casual and others ask for a deeper commitment.
 While the list below is long, it’s not necessarily comprehensive—and there are still opportunities for you to start a new club or activity.

-Explore the city and make new friends with opportunities that include attending theater performances, checking out a Cubs or White Sox game, exploring great museums, and taking advantage of the city’s many seasonal festivals and special events.
+CAB gives you the opportunities to explore the city and make new friends.
+Explore Chicago by Attending theater performances, checking out a Cubs or White Sox game, exploring great museums, and taking advantage of the city’s many seasonal festivals and special events.
 These events happen throughout the year—and all at a significantly discounted price (and often free).

 “The Office of Diversity is a huge part of my campus life.
 I have met most of my friends there, and it is a home to me.
 Through working for this office, I became involved with LASO and am now a board member.
 The office is a safe space and a great place to connect with other minority students.” – Emily Cardona Nodarse, C’18

 The Office of Diversity aims to create a campus community that helps students of all backgrounds to feel welcome and included.
 You will find numerous organizations and associations led by students who create safe spaces and places to engage with other minority students.

 SGA is a group of officers and representatives—elected by the whole student body—who serve each year as the official voice of students to the University’s board, administration, faculty, staff, and external constituents.
 You can get involved with SGA in a number of ways: serve as a class senator, work for the student magazines, join a club, or volunteer for service opportunities.
 And you’re always welcome to bring them new ideas; remember, SGA is here to represent you.